molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 There are always modifications that need to be made to all VMs after they have been created.
 For each of these tasks, I use the same basic procedure.

+Before going further, I recommend that you download the [_late-additions.zip_ file](https://github.com/molevolworkshop/moledata/blob/main/late-additions.zip) from the [moledata repository](https://github.com/molevolworkshop/moledata).
+This zip file, when unpacked, contains example scripts and a _README.md_ file that explains how to use them.
+Much of the information in the _README.md_ file is duplicated below.

 Note that, in each of the scripts described below, there are these lines:

         # Comment out this line and the next to run this script